Microsoft 365 Best Practices Manual

 - Device updates: Install system and antivirus updates regularly to avoid vulnerabilities.

 - Mobile device management: Register your devices with tools such as Microsoft Intune to improve control and security management.
+For freelancers and small businesses in Geneva, this can be part of a

 5. Communication and collaboration tools